amroibrahim/DIYDoom/DIYDOOM/Week001/notes/README.md

 ```
 Now here is the tricky part, you will notice at the end the structs are of type ```wad_file_class_t``` which holds pointers to functions, open, close and reading a file.

 But why is this complexity there?
 What is the advantage?
-The answer is there is a difference in behavior when it comes to compiling Chocolate DOOM under linux, and windows.
+The answer is there is a difference in behavior when it comes to running Chocolate DOOM under linux, and windows.
 Linux supports memory mapped files [MMAP](https://en.wikipedia.org/wiki/Mmap).
 So at compile time, the compiler takes a decision which version of open, close and read is baked into the EXE, based on what is defined in your complier settings.

 ```
 extern wad_file_class_t stdc_wad_file;